meteocima/wrfda-runner-hpc/readme.md

 inputs/20201126/wrfinput_d03
 ```

-### namelists
+### namelists.*

-this directory must contains namelists for all the various processes
+this directories must contains namelists for all the various processes
 of the simulation you want to run.

 The directory must contains following files, named in the same exact way: